 Failing to spay/neuter--irresponsible on many levels--results in the hormonally driven excitement or aggression that is expressed vocally.

 Cutting vocal cords isn't the solution for these problems any more than surgery would be for dogs and cats who soil sidewalks, dart into traffic, dig up the neighbor’s garden or jump on toddlers in the park.
 Devocalization/"bark softening" also poses a danger to the community in this way: It removes or diminishes the vocal distinctions that are animals' primary way to communicate with humans.
 Most people cannot read dog and cat body language, particularly when the animal is not their own.
 How many realize a wagging tail can mean agitation not friendiness, for example?

-Muffled, ambiguous vocalization may increase the likelihood of biting--or cause harm to the animal--when someone unfamiliar with the animal misinterprets his strange sounds.
+A dog's muffled, ambiguous vocalization may increase the likelihood of an unknowing person being bitten--or cause harm to the animal when someone unfamiliar with the animal misinterprets his strange sounds.

-Those who have animals devocalized/"bark softened" and vets who perform it for them,rarely disclose it.
-They know it's a cruelty that's easy to hide.
+Those who have animals devocalized ("bark softened") and vets who perform it for them don't always disclose it.
+They know it's easy to hide.

 Unlike docked tails, cropped ears or declawed paws, cut vocal cords are not visible.
-And when devocalization is performed through the animal's open mouth, scars--which can be deadly--are internal, hidden from view.
+And when devocalization is performed through the animal's open mouth, scars are internal--where they cause the greatest harm.
+They're hidden from view.

 Most people assume the dog or cat they hear rasping, wheezing, coughing and gagging has laryngitis or kennel cough.

-Few imagine the shocking reality: The animal’s vocal cords were cut just to stifle his voice.
+Few imagine the shocking reality: The animal’s vocal cords were cut just to stifle his or her voice.